-Alerts are sent from firstname.lastname@example.org to the email address that you use to sign into your account in the Nest app.
-You can receive emails whether or not you’re signed into the Nest app.
+Alerts are sent from firstname.lastname@example.org to the email address that you use to sign in to your account in the Nest app.
+You can get emails whether or not you’re signed in to the app.

 When to send

-This option sets your camera to send notifications only after your home has switched to Away mode.
+This option sets your camera to send notifications only after your home has switched to Away.

-When this option is selected, your camera sends notifications whether you’re at home or away.
+When this option is selected, your camera sends notifications regardless of whether you’re home or away.

 Familiar face alerts